How to Use Painter’s TapeMay 2nd, 2019 by Clark Danson

 When shopping for paint supplies, you might be overwhelmed by the choices that are offered.
 Painter’s tape, masking tape, artist’s tape, and drafting tape – are they interchangeable?
 While both look similar, painter’s tape and masking tape are distinctly different.
 Masking tape should not be used as a replacement for painter’s tape.
 If used, masking tape may not peel off correctly, either leaving bits on the wall or ripping off paint.
 Painter’s tape and drafting may also look like painter’s tape.
 Unfortunately, these tapes have weak adhesion which may lead to paint seeping underneath.

-How to Use Painting Tape
+How to Use Painter’s Tape According to Reno Paint Mart

 - Remove unwanted objects: It’s important to first prepare your space before using painting tape.
 Ensuring these steps are taking will give you a more professional result.
 Before getting started, first remove anything in the room that you don’t want to get paint on or get in the way.